adibhoyarekar/AI-Thumbnail-Maker/README.md

 *   **✍️ Advanced Customization & Prompting:** Fine-tune your creation with controls for art style, text overlays, target audience, and language.
 Provide detailed prompts for maximum creative control.
 *   **💡 AI-Powered Text Suggestions:** Automatically generate catchy, high-impact text ideas for your thumbnails based on your video's title and desired tone.
 *   **🔄 Multiple Variations:** Receive at least 3 unique, high-quality thumbnail options for every request, giving you more creative choices.
-*   **🔐 Full User Authentication:** A complete and secure login/signup system featuring:
+*   **🔐 Full User Authentication (Simulated):** A complete and secure login/signup system that runs entirely in the browser, using `localStorage` for persistence.
+Features include:
-    *   Email & Password login with a full Node.js/Express backend.
+    *   Email & Password login.
-    *   Secure password hashing with `bcryptjs`.
-    *   JSON Web Token (JWT) for session management.
     *   Social logins (Google & Facebook).
     *   Real-time password strength validation and visual feedback on the signup form.
     *   Optional profile photo uploads with an instant preview.
-*   **👤 Personalized Dashboard:** Track your full creation history and save your favorite thumbnails—all saved securely in a server-side database.
+*   **👤 Personalized Dashboard:** Track your full creation history and save your favorite thumbnails—all saved securely in your browser.
 *   **💎 Premium Feature Suite (Demo):**
     *   **Brand Kit:** Maintain brand consistency by saving logos, color palettes, and fonts.
     *   **Bulk Generator:** Upload a CSV of video titles to get text suggestions for all of them at once.